elchininet/custom-sidebar/README.md

 >* If multiple exeptions match, the last match rules so their options will be the ones used.
 There is a special treatment for the `order` option, if multiple exceptions match, the order of all of them will be merged, but if an item is repeated in more than one order, then the last one will rule.
 >* You cannot use `user` and `not_user` at the same time, doing so will end in an error
 >* You cannot use `device` and `not_device` at the same time, doing so will end in an error
+>* In exceptions it is possible to use the `extend_from` option with the value `base`.
+If you use it with this value, the main configuration will be merged with the one in the exceptions.
+Consult the [extendable configurations section](#extendable-configurations) to know how is the process of extending configurations.

 ## Templates